 1. To keep your body healthy

 The negative effects of chronic stress on the body are well documented.
 Under stress, your muscles tense up.
 Tight muscles cause headaches, body aches, back and shoulder pain and can lead to injuries.
-Relaxation gives your muscles the chance to relax, can avert the need for pain medication, and minimize the chance of injury.
+One of the benefits of relaxation is giving your muscles the chance to relax, averting the need for pain medication, and minimizing the chance of injury.

 Sustained high stress levels can raise the risk of hypertension, and of experiencing a stroke or heart attack.
 Stress can also upset the digestive system, lead to stomach ulcers and increase the risk of developing type 2 diabetes.
 Over time, stress can compromise the immune system and make you more vulnerable to flu and viruses.
 It’s particularly important to deal with stress at work.
 Exercise and relaxation techniques and strategies are a way to counter these negative effects and give the body’s regulatory systems time to rebalance.
 They help you to keep your body healthy.